sayansinha5/sayansinha5/README.md

 I’m working as a Lead Software Engineer at [Wittypen](https://wittypen.com).

-I spent most of my time on my day job, review PRs, fixing bugs and building new features.
+Most of the time I spend on reviewing PRs, fixing bugs, testing features and building something new.
 I enjoy when it comes to strategic planning and talking about challenges 💻

 In meantime, not only participated but won many hackathons.